 What To Look For In Seeking Help With Hybrid Meetings

-In the spring of 2020, events that were in-person with some video recording tacked on, needed to suddenly become fully virtual.
-Planners scrambled to reserve virtual event platforms.
+In the spring of 2020, when events that were in-person with some video recording tacked on needed to suddenly become fully virtual, planners had to scramble to reserve virtual event platforms.
 Fortunately, that hysteria has died down and virtual event platforms have become ubiquitous and stable.
-Now, hybrid event sourcing – professional staging, video production and the best digital platforms – may be the next step for professional and engaging events.
+Now, hybrid event sourcing – professional staging, video production and the best digital platforms – appears to be the next step for most to produce professional and engaging events.

 While it’s true that those who work for sourcing companies like HelmsBriscoe, Maritz Global Events, HPN Global, ConferenceDirect and other volume buyers such as American Express GBT or CWT Global Events may have a leg up on room block negotiation or securing physical meeting space, what’s most important today is asking whether your meeting pro has acquired the skills necessary to support hybrid meetings.

 This includes evaluation of the processes that will insure a safe meeting.
 To their credit, most hotel chains and convention centers have greatly improved their health and safety processes and protocols, steps that would take other locations years to develop,

 To help with the delivery of content, some venues have added staging to professional video services and standardized their offerings and include a virtual event platform to boot.
 See Hilton EventReady Hybrid Solutions as an example of a versatile hybrid event set-up created with its partner Encore.

 Local knowledge is a big plus.